 - Fry hashbrowns until browned and crispy.

-- Prepare scrambled eggs, by breaking three large eggs into a bowl and whisking them together with a fork.
+- Scramble eggs by breaking three large eggs into a bowl and whisking them together.

 - Spray a skillet with non-stick spray and place it over medium heat.